phoenix-4u/My-daily-learning/readme.md

 - Tokenizers are rarely trained from scratch
 - Tokenizers are sometimes specific to a model for which they are tokenizing
 - These generally convert the subword lemmas into indexes for the entire vocab.
-- A typical flow for a Bert tokenizer would look like this:
+- A typical flow for a BERT tokenizer would look like this:
 - <img width="885" height="417" alt="image" src="https://github.com/user-attachments/assets/0a25192a-460b-4677-b14d-621405bc7b1a" />